bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/universal-variables.md

 where $k$ is an integer that indicates the type of Stumpff function.

-To solve Eq. {eq}`eq:universal-keplers-equation`, we don't want to work with the infinite series forms of the Stumpff equations.
+To solve @eq:universal-keplers-equation, we don't want to work with the infinite series forms of the Stumpff equations.
 Instead, we will convert the Stumpff functions to trigonometric functions using the Taylor series expansions of the [circular](https://en.wikipedia.org/wiki/Trigonometric_functions#Power_series_expansion) and [hyperbolic](https://en.wikipedia.org/wiki/Hyperbolic_functions#Taylor_series_expressions) trigonometric functions.
 The first third and fourth Stumpff functions, $k=2$ and $k=3$ respectively, define our $C(z)$ and $S(z)$ functions from above.

 :::{math}
 :label: eq:stumpff-function-0